How Will Your Story Reach Your Audience?

 Days end (hallelujah!), and then comes the night, the hours of dreaming, returning to our deepest nature, wish fulfillments, and abject terrors.
 And to our curiosity.
 Why did that celebrity couple divorce?
 How did that accident happen?
 She had her blouse on inside out all day—what’s that about?

-Time to relax, let go, fall into a story.
+Time to relax, let go, fall into the magic of storytelling.
 Perhaps a mystery story: someone has died!
 Here come the police, the forensic team.
 In the name of justice, we good people must drop convention, tear off the masks, rifle the drawers, question the motives, peep under the skirt and perhaps even under the skin . . .
 We’re off, baying and howling!
 We must follow the blood trail no matter where it leads!

 What Happens Next?
 The story careens around a corner, with the pack of us howling behind.
 The character was praying, yes, but not for expiation.
 He was praying for revenge.
 Oh, we know that feeling, very well.
 We have to suppress it at least once a day!
 The woman was bruised not by a violent husband, but by a passerby who saw her about to throw herself off a bridge and grabbed what he could to keep her back.
 Now she’s alive—does she adore this man for saving her, or despise him for stopping her?
 There are thousands of shades on the spectrum of human feeling, and we will read to the very end before we sleep, because we need to see, feel, smell every one of them.
 The story itself—its details—will reveal more than we could ever describe.